Bahia Solano Fishing - Colombia

 Typical Fishing Day:

-6:00 a.m. you'll have breakfast at the Lodge.
+6:00 a.m.
+You'll have breakfast at the Lodge.

-6:30 a.m. you'll leave for fishing.
+6:30 a.m.
+You'll leave for fishing.
 They can leave earlier, depending on the group.
 The day can be a mix of offshore fishing in the morning and inshore fishing in the afternoon.
 Offshore fishing depends on what you want to target.
 The guides will have you try different techniques like trolling lures or dead bait, live bait trolling, and bait and switch.
 If they spot a school of tuna, you'll change to popping and fly action for a while.
-With inshore fishing, the shoreline extends for hundreds of miles, offering amazing opportunities for fly, popping and jigging, and live bait trolling.
+With inshore fishing, the shoreline extends hundreds of miles, offering amazing opportunities for fly, popping and jigging, and live bait trolling.

 Midday: You'll remain on the boat for lunch, enjoying regional food, snacks, wine, beer, and sodas.